NoteDance/Note_rl/README.md

 ## How to Define It

 `build_()` receives the shared memory arrays as its argument.
-You reconstruct the inference component and use `replace_array()` to wire those arrays directly into it, replacing what would otherwise be freshly allocated variable buffers.
+You reconstruct the inference component and use `replace_with_array_k()` to wire those arrays directly into it, replacing what would otherwise be freshly allocated variable buffers.

 The key points:
 - `self.shared_param` declares which parameters the main process exposes via shared memory.
-- `build_()` reconstructs the inference component and calls `nn.replace_array()` to replace its variable buffers with the shared memory arrays — no copy is made.
+- `build_()` reconstructs the inference component and calls `replace_with_array_k()` to replace its variable buffers with the shared memory arrays — no copy is made.
 - Every read in the subprocess goes directly to the shared memory buffer, so it always reflects the latest values without any synchronization step.

 ## When `build_()` Is Not Defined